Mindfulness vs Medication for Anxiety: Evidence, Tradeoffs, and Practical Steps

 Mindfulness trains attention regulation, body awareness, and the ability to notice thoughts without immediately reacting to them.
 The simple version: you practice seeing worry as a mental event, not an emergency that must be solved right now.

-Breathing practice, body scans, and sitting meditation can reduce worry spirals over time by changing the habit loop around anxious sensations.
-You might notice chest movement beneath a shirt, lose attention to tomorrow’s errands, then return.
+Breathing practice, body scans, and sitting meditation can reduce worry spirals over time by reshaping how you respond to anxious sensations.
+You might feel a cotton sleeve on your wrist, drift into planning the next day’s care tasks, and then come back to the breath or the room.
 That “notice and return” is the exercise.

 Medications such as SSRIs affect brain chemistry more directly and are managed medically.
 They are pharmacological treatments, not attention skills.
 Mindfulness is skills-based learning, while medication is a prescribed biological treatment; neither is universally superior.